ultravideo/uvgRTP/BUILDING.md

 uvgRTP RTP library uses CMake to generate build files and you must use 64-bit compiler to build uvgRTP. uvgRTP supports building with GCC, MinGW and Microsoft Visual Studio.

-As an alternative to CMake, uvgRTP also includes a Qt project file (uvgRTP.pro) for building using QtCreator.
-This method is not described in this tutorial.

 ## Dependencies

 uvgRTP has one optional dependency in [Crypto++](https://www.cryptopp.com/).